kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 - Gather feedback from developers and ecosystem maintainers (e.g., Ray, Slurm).
 - Ecosystem research & outreach for static container assumptions.
+- Decide on (and implement) strategy for legacy admission controllers.
+- Decide on strategy for resolving the Kubelet / Scheduler resize race condition.

 #### GA